Record your Terminal activity using ‘Script’ Command

 Script started on Friday 18 March 2016 01:29:06 PM IST sk@sk:~$ whoami sk sk@sk:~$ uname -a Linux sk 4.4.5-040405-generic #201603091931 SMP Thu Mar 10 00:34:17 UTC 2016 x86_64 x86_64 x86_64 GNU/Linux sk@sk:~$ cd /home/sk/Soft_Backup sk@sk:~/Soft_Backup$ ls -l total 16 drwxrwxr-x 2 sk sk 4096 Nov 12 2014 Linux Soft drwxrwxr-x 5 sk sk 4096 May 30 2015 OS Images drwxrwxr-x 30 sk sk 4096 Mar 11 17:46 VHD's drwxrwxr-x 17 sk sk 4096 Dec 30 11:48 Windows Soft sk@sk:~/Soft_Backup$ mkdir ostechnix sk@sk:~/Soft_Backup$ rmdir ostechnix sk@sk:~/Soft_Backup$ exit exit Script done on Friday 18 March 2016 01:29:44 PM IST

 Voila!
 As you see in the above output, Script command recorded and displayed everything I have entered in the Terminal.
-For your easy understanding, I have marked the commands that I executed in bold letters.
+For the sack of easy reference, I have marked the commands that I executed in bold letters.

-You could use the output for your assignment, or just save this output for future reference, and so on.
+You could use the output for your assignment, or just save this output for future reference.

 For further details, I recommend you to refer the man pages.